KelvinTegelaar/AutotaskAPI/README.md

     Add-AutotaskBaseURI -BaseURI https://webservices1.autotask.net/atservicesrest

 The Base URI value has tab completion to help you find the correct one easily.
+For more information about zones consult the [Autotask API Docs about zones](https://www.autotask.net/help/developerhelp/Content/APIs/General/API_Zones.htm) or [Autotask User Login help](https://www.autotask.net/help/Content/2_Getting_Started/LogIntoAutotask.htm?Highlight=hosted)

 ### Pagination

-The API has automatic pagination, meaning if you are retrieving more than 500 records, the API will automatically fetch all items.
+The Powershell Module has automatic pagination, meaning if you are retrieving more than 500 records from the API, it will automatically fetch all items.

 ### Filters